kanidm/kanidm/DEVELOPER_README.md

 #### SUSE

 You will need [rustup](https://rustup.rs/) to install a rust toolchain.
+If you're using the Tumbleweed release, it's packaged in `zypper`.

 You will also need some system libraries to build this: